scaarix/flow-keyboard/README.md

 # Features (So far)
 - Hotswappable with mx-style switches
 - Flippable PCB
-- Stabilizers
+- Stabilizers (v1)
-- Thumb Cluster with 3 keys (on each hand)
+- Thumb Cluster with 3 keys (on each hand) V1
+- Thumb cluster with 4 keys (V2)
+- Oled
 # Updates
 - PCB is finally finished
 - RGB is starting to get worked on